 - 4.1.
 The Oxfordshire Joint Health Overview and Scrutiny Committee (OJHOSC) is a joint committee comprising 12 non-executive voting members (seven county councillors and five district/city councillors) and three co-opted non-voting members.
 During 2016/17 the Committee has been chaired by Councillor Yvonne Constance OBE. - 4.2.
 The primary role of the Committee is to: - Review any matter relating to the planning, provision and operation of health services in Oxfordshire. - Review and scrutinise services commissioned and provided by relevant NHS bodies and relevant health service providers. - 4.3.
-The Committee met five times in 2016/17 and held two special meetings to discuss specific issues. - 4.4.
+By the end of March 2017 the Committee will have met five times in 2016/17 and held two special meetings to discuss specific issues. - 4.4.
 This report provides an overview of the Committee's activity since April 2016 and some of the key areas scrutinised by the Committee.